 You have to dial employees at branch offices or at home offices using a ten digit phone number, not a three digit extension number.
 You can’t see who is on the phone and who is off the phone.

-The cost to move the old phone system may be more than than the cost for a new system.
+Before VoIP, telephone systems depended on traditional telephone cables.
+If the new location only has data cabling, the cost to move the old phone system may be more than than the cost for a new system.
 Also, you’re not fully confident that the system will power up correctly after it’s moved.

+Traditional phone systems only allow for changing call forwarding from the desk phone itself.
 Your road warriors don’t like missing calls from customers and prospects.
 You don’t like them missing those calls either.